woolandsilkco/woolandsilkco.github.io/_posts/2020-11-02-newsletter-november-02-2020.md

 <img src="/img/xmas2020a.jpg" />
 <img src="/img/xmas2020b.jpg" />

 Each year we set up 4 kits for Christmas knitting.
-This year we are featuring a ladies hat (Confection Sparkle)-chunky, a cowl  (Slip Stitch Cowl)-super bulky,  lounging socks (Movie Night Slipper Socks)-super bulky & a man's hat (Hill 60)-worsted.
+This year we are featuring a ladies hat (Confection Sparkle)-chunky, a cowl  (Slip Stitch Cowl)-super bulky,  lounging socks (Movie Night Slipper Socks)-super bulky & a man's hat (Hill 60)-worsted.There are multiple colours to choose from in each project (these are just our samples).
 **All of the projects are in worsted weight or higher which make for quick knits in the pre-Christmas rush**

 Each kit comes complete with all materials to knit the project and the patterns.
 You must take all 4 to get the great discount price.